joakimk/livecoding_workspace/README.md

 See release.html

+# Multiple apps

+As this is meant to be a workspace where you can try out various things, it supports multiple "apps".

+For example, try <http://localhost:4000?app=Demo> to load the code from Demo.coffee.
+Any top level function that in turn exposes an `init()` to return the root element can be used by this.

+This also works with release.html, e.g. `release.html?app=Demo` will display that app.

 # How it works

 0. Brunch detects the file change and compiles all files matching the rule for `live_update.js` in brunch-config.coffee.